 To set up the employee's SDR, go to the employee's file, then to "Tax Code Declaration".
-Firstly, ensure the employee's 'Source Of Income' is correct of 'Primary Income', 'Secondary Income' or 'Other Income'.
+Firstly, ensure the employee's tax code is set to a student loan one i.e. M SL.

-Once you have checked that the employee's source of income is correct, then within the "Student Loan Rate", tick on the "Eligible for SDR?" checkbox.
+Once you have checked that the employee's tax code is correct, then within the "Student Loan Rate", tick on the "Eligible for SDR?" checkbox.

 Then enter the rate and SDR end date as specified in the SDR certificate and click on "Save".

 In the pay run, the employee's SDR rate will be applied, you will notice there that the student loan amount is showing as $0.00.

 Where the employee's SDR end date is about to expire, an Action Item will appear on your business dashboard as per example shown below.

 The employee will need to provide you with a new SDR certificate for the SDR to continue, otherwise the SDR will stop and the standard student loan deduction rate of 12% will be applied in the next applicable pay run.